 Nurse Quality

-This facility received a very good nursing grade this year as well.
-It received one of our better scores in that category with a grade of B. The nursing grade considers a host of subcategories.
-The most heavily weighted variable is the quantity of hours nurses spend with patients.
-This facility provided 0.5 hours of nursing care per resident per day.
-Finally, we also looked at several nursing quality-based metrics and this facility excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
+Another one of this facility's impressive category grades came in the area of nursing care.
+We awarded them one of our better scores in that area, with a grade of B. Our nursing grade is based on the facility's level of nurse staffing.
+We look at both the levels of training of the nurses and the amount of time spent with residents.
+This nursing home averages 0.4 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place the nation in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can many times be prevented by providing better nursing care, such as by having a policy of turning a resident more often.
+Pressure ulcers can many times be prevented by offering better nursing care, such as by having a protocol of moving residents more frequently.

 Short-term Care Quality